Posts

 1. Introduction of Premium Connections

-Premium Connection is a pipe thread with a special structure different from the API thread.
-Although the existing API threaded oil casing is widely used in oil well exploitation, its shortcomings are clearly shown in the special environment of some oil fields: the API round threaded pipe column, although its sealing performance is better, the tensile force borne by the threaded part is only equivalent to 60% to 80% of the strength of the pipe body, and thus it can’t be used in the exploitation of deep wells; the API biased trapezoidal threaded pipe column, although its tensile performance is much higher than that of the API round threaded connection, its sealing performance is not so good.
+Premium Connection is a pipe thread with a unique structure that is different from the API thread.
+Although the existing API threaded oil casing is widely used in oil well exploitation, its shortcomings are clearly shown in the unique environment of some oil fields: the API round threaded pipe column, although its sealing performance is better, the tensile force borne by the threaded part is only equivalent to 60% to 80% of the strength of the pipe body, and thus it can’t be used in the exploitation of deep wells; the API biased trapezoidal threaded pipe column, although its tensile performance is much higher than that of the API round threaded connection, its sealing performance is not so good.
 Although the tensile performance of the column is much higher than that of the API round thread connection, its sealing performance is not very good, so it can not be used in the exploitation of high-pressure gas wells; in addition, the threaded grease can only play its role in the environment with the temperature below 95℃, so it can not be used in the exploitation of high-temperature wells.

 Compared with the API round thread and partial trapezoidal thread connection, the premium connection has made breakthrough progress in the following aspects: